 Here are some more videos demonstrating the use of Transcribe! - these have all been produced by Transcribe! users - thank you!

-Here is an excellent 20 minute tour of Transcribe! - thank you again Jennifer Batten (Michael Jackson, Jeff Beck).
+Here are two excellent tutorial videos - thank you Jennifer Batten (Michael Jackson, Jeff Beck).

 Here is an excellent 30 minute tour of Transcribe! - thank you Ariane Cap.